Crystal Brook, South Australia

 Crystal Brook is a town in the Mid North of South Australia, 197 kilometres north of the capital, Adelaide.
-In 2016, the population of the town/postcode was 1,935.
+According to the 2021 Census, the population of the town was 1,322.
 Crystal Brook is in a very picturesque location, being at the start of the Flinders Ranges.
 The town has multiple viewing points and parks.
 It was named after the spring-fed creek next to which it was founded.

 Crystal Brook is the second largest town after the city of Port Pirie in the Southern Flinders Ranges area.
 The shady peppercorn trees grace the main street, Bowman Street.
 The area where the present town is now was founded in 1839 by Edward John Eyre who was passing through the region.
 He named it after the beautiful sparkling clear water and named it 'Chrystal Brook'.